musmankkr/NatWestScrapper/README.md

 ![alt text](https://github.com/musmankkr/NatWestScrapper/blob/master/Capture3.JPG?raw=true)

 4- Make sure the both applications are running on different ports.
-You can change the port of any one of the application from the launchSettings.json located inside the property folder of both the applications.
+You can change the port of any one of the application from the launchSettings.json located inside the property folder.